atufts96/atufts96.github.io/README.md

         <h3>Software Development</h3>
         <p>
           It's all about that MVP (minimally viable product) and getting it in front of your customers.
 I love building technology products.
         </p>
       </div>
       <div class="medium-4 columns">
         <h3>Cloud Services</h3>
         <p>
-          As an early adopter several cloud technologies, AgilePhD can help you develop a scalable solutions allowing you to focus on your core business.
+          As an early adopter several cloud technologies, Tufts PM can help you develop a scalable solutions allowing you to focus on your core business.
         </p>